-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness All English Learners, LTEL, low-income, and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
-The implementation score for our standards-based curriculum is 4.35, based on the CDE Standards Implementation Rubric.
-Teachers and parents provided feedback indicating that they support the value of implementing standards-based curriculum. support students' access to technology and provide training and materials to close any gaps.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
+The implementation score for our standards-based curriculum is 4.64, based on the CDE Standards Implementation Rubric.
+Teachers and parents provided feedback indicating that they support the value of implementing standards-based curriculum.
+Scope: Schoolwide Ensuring that our English Learners, low-income and foster youth students receive and benefit from effective technology platforms and programs is an ongoing effort in helping 100% of them to access their curriculum.
+Teachers and staff continually support students' access to technology and provide training and materials to close any gaps.
 Providing students with Chromebooks and working with them on their use of technology has been effective with our students during the last year.
 This action starts at student orientation and is ongoing throughout the school year.
 We expect that these actions will have a positive impact on our students.
 There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+We will monitor and sustain 100% of our students' access to technology for their educational program.
 We will also consider input from the parents, students, and teachers.
-3.1 Action: Student Retention Support personnel and incentive programs Need: We serve English Learners, LTELs, low-income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
-The Chronic Absenteeism Indicator was red for the All-student, Hispanic, and low-income student groups.
-We have seen success in the retention rate for our student population, which is currently at 83.85%.
-Our English Learners, low-income and foster youth students, have some of the lowest attendance rates as calculated by completed student work toward graduation.
+3.1 Action: Student Retention Support personnel and incentive programs Need: We serve English Learners, LTELs, lowincome and foster youth, with high mobility, Our English Learners, low-income and foster youth students, have some of the lowest attendance rates as calculated by completed student work toward graduation.
 Ensuring that our English Learners, low-income and foster youth students, are working toward course completion and remaining in school is foundational to our program.
-San Diego Mission Academy students are typically behind in credits and have been out of school for about a semester.
-We have trained personnel, such as our student retention staff, who provide outreach and monitoring of students so that they consistently work to maintain progress.
-We are also developing an intervention and incentive program.
-We will continue these practices because our data shows that we have been increasingly successful with students each year.
-We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider input from the parents, students, and teachers.
+We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners,